venicegeo/bf-api/README.md

 This will create a virtualenv and the dev environment artifacts.
 After the script finishes, edit `.dev/environment-vars.sh` to fill in the empty values.

+Lastly, add the Beachfront certificate (i.e., `.dev/ssl-certificate.pem`) to your machine and/or browser's SSL store and authorize its use for identifying websites via SSL/HTTPS.

 #### 2. Install PostgreSQL + PostGIS on your machine